-Stock Your Pantry Shelves With These Non Toxic Packaging Materials
+Stock Your Pantry Shelves With These Healthier Packaging Materials

 Convenience without sacrificing health!

 Having some staples in your pantry is always a good idea for last minute dinners.
 Plus, the pandemic has made us want to limit grocery trips as much as possible.
 But a lot of typical pantry items usually come in plastic containers or cans, which can contain chemicals that are harmful to health.
 Luckily many pantry items now come in improved packaging that's healthier and safer shelf stable!

 But wait, what's the problem with cans or plastic?
 Most canned food is lined with BPA so that the food doesn't react with the metal of the can, but it can end up seeping into the food.
 That means that when we are eating canned foods, we are also eating low doses of BPA, a chemical that has been linked to numerous health issues like cancers, brain and behavioral problems, reduced sperm production, infertility, diabetes and obesity, and heart disease.
 Maybe not the best.
 (Read more about why repeated low doses are no good).